Published on October 31st, 2012 | by Ryan Eggenberger30

 I did the unthinkable.
 I became Catholic.

 My entire story from growing up Lutheran, to making a stop in Non-denominationalism, and eventually to Catholicism is a long one.
 The story itself is quite fascinating, because I have unofficially entitled it “How a Mormon Made Me Catholic.”
 I have yet to write out the entire testimony in detail, which I will do soon.
-When that goes live, I can let you know if you follow me on twitter or become my friend on facebook.

 In the end, the intellectual process of assenting to the propositions of the Catholic Church was not the most difficult part in becoming Catholic.
 The most difficult part, for me, consisted in dealing with the emotional baggage of ‘crossing over’ to the other side of the Protestant/Catholic divide.